Spinachboul/Spinachboul/README.md

 - 🔭 I’m currently working on my website
 - 🌱 I’m currently learning Deep Learning with NLP
 - 👯 I’m looking to collaborate on Different projects involving applications of Machine Learning and Data Structures and Algorithms
-- 📫 How to reach me: LinkedIn : https://www.linkedin.com/in/mridul-jain-73a742238/
+- 📫 How to reach me: email me @ jain.mridul.20@gmail.com
 - ⚡ Fun fact: My parents never gave me a nick name :)